Nagy0/Drone-Service/README.md

 # Drone-Service

-This is a proposed design solution for Drone-service.
+- This is a proposed design solution for Drone-service.
+- This project uses JDK 11 and H2 in memory database and maven as build tool.

 Steps to start the service:
 1- import the project to any IDE.